PREPARE FOR AN ACTIVE PEST SEASON THIS SPRING AND PEST PROOF YOUR HOME TODAY

 Arrow Exterminators offers proactive tips for homeowners

-Kitchen: Often a source of food and water for pests, it's no surprise that the kitchen is one of the most popular places for insects to hide.
+Kitchen: A primary source of food and water for pests, it's no surprise that the kitchen is one of the most popular places for insects to hide.
 Keep an eye out for ants, cockroaches and Indian meal moths which are among the most common pests found in the kitchen.
 In addition to their nuisance factor, these pests can contaminate food and spread bacteria.
 Prevention Tip: Store all food in airtight plastic or glass containers, immediately wipe spills and empty the trash frequently.

-Bedrooms and Bathrooms: Planning to clean out the closets?
+Bedrooms and Bathrooms: Time to clean out the closests?
 Moths may have taken up residence feeding on natural fibers like silk, cotton and wool.
 Silverfish are also commonly found in bedrooms and bathrooms and can damage synthetic fabrics as well as books and other paper products.
 Prevention Tip: Make sure to wash and iron or dry-clean garments before storing them for the summer and run fans or dehumidifiers to eliminate damp conditions.
 Ensure openings where pipes enter the bathroom are sealed and dry out bath towels and mats regularly.

 Living Spaces: While kitchens and bathrooms are the most likely areas to harbor pests, common living areas are not off the hook.
 Pets can bring in fleas and ticks and mice can settle behind floorboards and under furniture.
 Prevention Tip: Keep living areas crumb free by removing snacks and vacuuming floors and under furniture regularly.
 Also, keep the family pets groomed and their flea and tick prevention current.